Tanners Hall shown on Speed's map of 1610

 Kelly's 1935

-Strettons' Garage Ltd. automobile engineers & agents; show rooms, 39 Worcester
+Strettons' Garage Ltd. automobile engineers & agents; show rooms, 39 Worcester Street.

 No mention of 37 Worcester Street